jeanrocco/PI-shutdown-push-button/README.md

 My meager contribution is repackaging the push button and the led to easily mount them on the PI header.

+The led will turn on when a program of your choosing is running, in my case it is python...

 ### Breadboard view

 `Fritzing` does not allow the kind of 3D drawing I need to explain how to mount the resistors and the push button (PB) on top of a dual inline 6 pins female header, sorry for the distorded "perspective" view...